Homebase to close 42 stores as high street misery continues

 An official announcement from the company is due later on Tuesday.

-It was first reported in June that Homebase was exploring further store closures through the procedure.
+The Press Association first reported in June that Homebase was exploring further store closures through the procedure.

 The latest restructuring would come on top of a store closure programme the retailer has been carrying out since February.